voxpupuli/puppet-jira/README.md

 * Whilst not required, for production use we recommend using nginx/apache as a reverse proxy to JIRA.
 We suggest using the puppet/nginx puppet module.

+* On RHEL 8 and variants, you may experience SELinux denials if you use a custom installation directory that is not under `/opt`.
+To fix this, add an fcontext equivalence between `/opt` and your desired directory:
+  `semanage fcontext -a /apps/jira -e /opt` and run `restorecon`.

 ### What JIRA affects

 If installing to an existing JIRA instance, it is your responsibility to backup